kalendar/assessments/srl/strategies/understanding/low-summary.md

-You are someone who **infrequently** uses specific strategies to learn and remember information.
-One of the most important things that all college students need to do is to learn different ways to enhance their learning and recall information for tests or other assignments.
+Your results show that you **do not frequently** uses many strategies to learn and remember information from your courses.
+Because college often requires students to remember a lot of information, it is important to learn ways to help organize and synthesize information in highly effective ways.

-Some study tactics to improve your learning include the following:
+To enhance your skills at learning concepts and recalling information, read the strategies below.
+Click on the **More Info** button to learn even more.

 1. Have several short study sessions rather than one long study session
 2. Use practice quizzes or tests to check your understand